darklang/docs/docs/reference/sample-canvases.md

 [emojimood](https://darklang.com/a/sample-emojimood) - use emojis to express
 your mood!

-[fizzbuzz](https://darklang.com/a/sample-fizzbuzz) - solving fizzbuzz in Dark
+[fizzbuzz](https://darklang.com/a/sample-fizzbuzz) - solving FizzBuzz in Dark

 [login](https://darklang.com/a/sample-login) - a full login flow